yenvanio/UOIT-Year-3-Notes/Semester 1/Microprocessors & Computer Architechture.md

 After:  1 1 1 0 0 1 1 . . .
 0       1

-*Shifted all bits to the right twice, but have to perserve the sign so filled vacant positions with 1
+*Shifted all bits to the right twice, but have to perserve the sign so filled vacant positions with 1 *If the Arithmetic Shift is to the left it is the same as a logical shift because it wouldn't make sense to pad with 1's

 ```